berserkr/ibps_connector/README.md

 Next, you can exercise the server by running the `testAPI.sh` script.
 There are a few things that need to be tweaked before hand.

+### 6.1 User Management

-### 6.1 - If there is no `admin` registered, the service will register the `admin` user for you.
+If there is no `admin` registered, the service will register the `admin` user for you.
 You may then use the get token endpoint to perform administrative tasks.

 You can register new users via the `users` url: